Gfrim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 15
 A script to Display the number of lines that contain the pattern “bin” in the file /etc/passwd.

+## Task 16
+A script to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+## Task 17